Test-Time Adaptation via Cache Personalization for Facial Expression Recognition in Videos: Introduction

-Personalization of VLMs through test-time adaptation (TTA) is largely underexplored for video FER.
+Personalization of VLMs through test-time adaptation (TTA) is underexplored for video FER.
 State-of-the-art TTA methods based on CLIP broadly fall into two groups.
 Prompt-tuning methods update prompts or lightweight modules at test time using unsupervised objectives such as entropy minimization and augmentation consistency~\cite{shu2022test, feng2023diverse, abdul2023align, yoon2024c, zhang2024robust}.
-However, these methods update model parameters through repeated backpropagation, leading to a notable increase in computational complexity.
-Cache-based TTA methods dynamically store target embeddings in a memory with their pseudo-labels to refine predictions through retrieval and fusion~\cite{karmanov2024efficient, zhang2024dual, huang2025cosmic, nguyen2025adaptivecacheenhancementtesttime, liang2025advancing, zhu2025dynamic, zhai2025mitigating, chen2025multi, chen2025paf, guanstatistics}.
-Although cache-based methods have lower complexity (gradient-free), they rely solely on target-domain memories, which can accumulate errors and drift due to noisy pseudo-labels.
-We argue that accounting for subject-specific prototypes is an important source of information for accurate pseudo-labeling and personalization in video-based FER.
+However, these methods update model parameters through repeated backpropagation, resulting in a notable increase in computational complexity.
+In contrast, cache-based TTA methods dynamically store test embeddings in a memory with their pseudo-labels to refine predictions through retrieval and fusion~\cite{karmanov2024efficient, zhang2024dual, huang2025cosmic, nguyen2025adaptivecacheenhancementtesttime, liang2025advancing, zhu2025dynamic, zhai2025mitigating, chen2025multi, chen2025paf, guanstatistics}.
+Although these methods are gradient-free and computationally efficient, they rely solely on target-domain memories, which can accumulate errors and drift due to noisy pseudo-labels.
+This limitation is particularly critical in videos, where prediction errors can be temporally correlated.
+An incorrect pseudo-label assigned to an ambiguous or transitional frame may be inserted into the cache and subsequently influence predictions for neighboring frames, leading to progressive confirmation bias.
+Moreover, a conventional positive cache cannot explicitly distinguish reliable subject-specific observations from uncertain samples near expression transitions.
+Effective TTA for video FER, therefore, requires both a reliable reference for evaluating pseudo-labels and a mechanism that prevents low-confidence samples from contaminating the adaptation memory.
+We argue that subject-specific prototypes provide valuable prior guidance for reliable pseudo-labeling and effective personalization in video-based FER.